gabrielrigon/weather_now/README.md

 ## How to set up this project
 1. Clone this repo.
 2. Create a file named as `master.key`, which should be localized into `/config` folder.
-3. Duplicate the file `database.yml.sample`, localized on folder `/config`, and name it as `database.yml`.
+3. Duplicate the file `database.yml.sample`, localized on folder `/config`, name it as `database.yml` and insert your Postgres configuration.
-4. On this file (`database.yml`), insert your Postgres configuration.
+4. Duplicate the file `.env.sample`, localized on root path and name it as `.env.development`, complete the parameters.
-5. Duplicate the file `.env.sample` and name it as `.env.development`
+5. Duplicate the file `env.js.sample`, localized on folder `/app/javascript/src/config`, name it as `env.js` and complete the parameters.
 6. Install the dependencies following these commands:
 ```sh
   $ bundle